Legibility: Dyslexics and learners

-While a large x-height is generally considered helpful for legibility at low resolutions, the dyslexics community holds the theory that short ascenders/descenders tend to cause confusion.
+While a large x-height is generally considered helpful for legibility at low resolutions, however a minority within the dyslexic community hold the theory that short ascenders/descenders tend to cause confusion.
 Dyslexics and learners also seem to prefer less regularity between individual letterforms, especially further differentiating features in glyphs that are often just mirrored versions of other letters, as in the group b, d, p and q, since the human brain seems to have evolved to recognize (symmetrical) three-dimensional objects regardless of their orientation in space.
 This is the basis for some of the most devout endorsements of the otherwise much hated Comic Sans typeface.
 Other important aspects seem to be the familiarity of the glyph shapes, the absence of serifs and looser spacing.

 While textbook versions perform better with inexperienced readers/learners, most experienced readers seem to be more comfortable with the traditional two-story print forms for a and g.